-8In all Pareto efficient allocations

-aggregate payoff can differ at different Pareto efficient allocations.
+1. There are nine Pareto-efficient house allocations for the chosen problem.8 In general the aggregate payoff can differ at different Pareto-efficient allocations.
 We chose the payoff parameters such that the aggregate payoff is 171 at each of these efficient allocations.
 This conveniently gives us a unique reference point for full efficiency.